exitvillain/gothamsonic-player/README.md

 ![Player Screenshot](./GothamSonicPlayerPicture.png)

-ctively powering the live music experience on [GothamSonic.com](https://gothamsonic.com), this player is designed to be fast, responsive, and highly interactive.
+Actively powering the live music experience on [GothamSonic.com](https://gothamsonic.com), this player is designed to be fast, responsive, and highly interactive.

 ### GothamSonic